hashgraph/hedera-improvement-proposal/README.md

 4. Reevaluate your proposal to ensure sure the idea is applicable to the entire community and not just to one particular author, application, project, or protocol.

 ##### Note
-An excellent place to discuss your proposal and get feedback is in the [issues section of this repository](https://github.com/hashgraph/hip/issues), or on [hashgraph.org](https://hashgraph.org), a community forum dedicated to discussing hashgraph; there you can start formalizing the language around your HIP and ensuring it has broad community support.
+An excellent place to discuss your proposal and get feedback is in the [issues section of this repository](https://github.com/hashgraph/hip/issues).

 If you're still here and think you can suggest an improvement, please go ahead and [file an issue](https://github.com/hashgraph/hip/issues); we love contributions!